microchip-pic-avr-examples/avr128da48-temp-ir-auto-scanning-freertos-mplab-mcc/README.md

 - The UART Print task, which is the same as the one above, waits for the UART Print Queue to have information to print on the serial terminal
 - The Motion Check task is used to routinely check if the ADC Window Comparator Interrupt had gone off, in which case it will start up the Temperature Measure task
    <br><img src="images/motion-check.png" width="550">
 - The Temperature Measure task compares the temperature difference between an object and a predefined value (referred to Tobject minus Tambient) to make sure that a person is in front of the sensor and measures that temperature.
 The door "actuator" (the PC6 LED) will be opened or closed, based on the read value of the user temperature.
-In paralled, information is sent to both queues
+In parallel, information is sent to both queues
   <br><img src="images/temp-measure.png" width="550">

 Note: The FreeRTOS code is inside mcc_generated_files/freertos/freertos_interface.c